aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never forget a friend.
-Especially if he owes you.
+> 🥠 You will be hungry again in one hour.

-Last update: Wed Feb 25 05:53:13 2026
+Last update: Thu Feb 26 05:49:39 2026

 ### Let's play! 🎮